PMBakerJohnson/idle-guild/README.md

 ## Things I've stopped doing

 I was trying to use interfaces and abstract classes to create a greater sense of abstraction and dependency injection but I wasn't having any luck with that, so I'm putting that off for now.
 I'll try to use them for things I do going forward.
+Ugh.
+For additional clarity, I was just having issues doing testing on abstract features and all sorts of other hellish nonsense.

 ## Current features